crhntr/window/README.md

-⚠️  NOT STABLE YET.
-MAJOR API CHANGES ARE OCCURING OFTEN. ⚠️
+⚠️  THIS IS NOT STABLE YET.
+I AM MAKING MAJOR API CHANGES OFTEN. ⚠️

 # Window
 A Go package for Document Object Model (DOM) stuff when GOOS=js and GOARCH=wasm.